-- Enhanced career development activities assisting students in their transition from school to work. - Assistance in identifying a career cluster of similar high school courses relevant to a chosen career pathway. - An academic curriculum taught in an applied context providing an operational understanding of basic skills required for future training and employment. - Off-campus education for work site learning as a key component of the program. - Demonstrated computer competence in information technology.
+- Enhanced career development activities assisting students in their transition from school to work. - Assistance in identifying a career cluster of similar high school courses relevant to a chosen career pathway. - An academic curriculum taught in an applied context providing an operational understanding of basic skills required for future training and employment. - Off-campus education for work site learning as a key component of the program. - Articulation and advanced placement status between high schools and various post secondary institutions. - Demonstrated computer competence in information technology.